AmirRoochi/Password-Manager/README.md

 # Password-Manager
-This app helps the user to manage their password, and retrieve their password from database.
+This app helps users to manage their password, and retrieve their password from database.